aqeeladil/ansible-fundam/examples/2_ansible_terraform_workflow/README.md

 # Setting up threee EC2 instances on AWS using Terraform and then configuring one as the master and the other two as worker nodes using Ansible.

-creates three EC2 instances using Terraform, then configures
+Creates three EC2 instances using Terraform, then configures

 **Initialize and Apply Terraform**
 ```bash